 This course develops skills in gas metal arc welding (GMAW).
 Students will learn applications, set-ups, operations, and troubleshooting of these processes.
 Significant hands-on practice is provided.

-WELD 160 (3 credits) Gas Metal Arc Welding 2
+Gas Metal Arc Welding 2

 This course further develops skills in gas metal arc welding (GMAW).
 Students will learn applications, set-ups, operations, and troubleshooting of these processes.
 Significant hands-on practice is provided.